xiangyanfei212/ADAF-Ocean/README.md

 # Data Preparation

 The datasets used in this project include multi-source observations and forecast data.
-Some examples of these data can be accessed at Zenodo[url: ], including NetCDF (`.nc`) files for three consecutive days: January 1, 2, and 3, 2020.
+Some examples of these data can be accessed at Zenodo: [Dataset Link](https://doi.org/10.5281/zenodo.17543316), including NetCDF (`.nc`) files for three consecutive days: January 1, 2, and 3, 2020.
 Each dataset is stored in a folder based on the type of data it contains:

 - **`forecast_bg/`**: Background forecast data.